SeanMcP/videos/notes/simulate-vision-impairments-with-chrome-devtools.md

 Today we're going to learn how to simulate vision impairments with the Chrome DevTools.

-For this video, I will be using Chrome version {{ READ VERSION }
+For this video, I will be using Chrome version <VERSION>

 Let's begin.